sifteo/thundercracker/docs/doxygen/src/audio.md

 ### Effects

-Practically all XM features are supported by the tracker.
+Practically all XM features are available.
 Unfortunately, this does not mean that all XM features will run __well__ on the Base.
 Due to the unique constraints of our hardware, the following features should be avoided when possible:

-__9xx (Sample offset)__: Samples on the Base do not support random access, so jumping to an offset in a sample requires fetching the rest of the sample before the offset as well.
+__9xx (Sample offset)__: Samples on the Base do not provide random access, so jumping to an offset in a sample requires fetching the rest of the sample before the offset as well.
 In cases where the offset is large and the effect is used on multiple channels at the same time, this can noticeably affect performance.

-__Dxx (Pattern break)__: Patterns, like samples, do not support random access and must be read from the beginning of the pattern to the requested offset.
+__Dxx (Pattern break)__: Patterns, like samples, do not provide random access and must be read from the beginning of the pattern to the requested offset.
 As such, executing a pattern break and jumping more than a few rows into the next pattern can be expensive.

 __E6x (Pattern loop)__: It is possible to use pattern loops in an efficient manner, but due to the linear access nature of patterns they can also be very inefficient.
 Where possible, pattern loops should start as near to the beginning of the pattern as possible—looping to the very beginning of a pattern is as cheap as stepping to the next row in the same pattern.